 14 Top-Rated Day Trips from Prague

-The beautiful city of Prague is a great springboard for adventure.
+The beautiful city of Prague, capital of the Czech Republic, is a great springboard for adventure.
 Whether you're looking for historic castles and quaint medieval streetscapes, cultural experiences at art galleries and museums, or a chance to simply explore the scenery, you'll find plenty of things to do outside the city.

-1 Cesky Krumlov
+1. Cesky Krumlov

 You can visit the castle and tour the old town with a guide to learn more about its long history on a Cesky Krumlov Day Trip from Prague.
-The 10-hour tour includes a scenic ride through the Bohemian countryside by air-conditioned coach before touring the castle and old town, with time to explore on your own before returning to Prague.
+This fun 10-hour tour includes a scenic ride through the Bohemian countryside by air-conditioned coach before touring the castle and old town, with time to explore on your own before returning to Prague.

-2 The Old Town of Kutná Hora
+2. The Old Town of Kutná Hora

 The cathedral's extravagantly decorated interior has unusual frescoes featuring minting and mining (the silver mine here was once the largest in Europe), along with a mural of the Vision of St. Ignatius.
 Also worth seeing is the Italian Court (Vlassky dvur), whose old mint once produced much of Europe's coinage, and the former residence of Bohemian King Vaclav IV.

-One of the country's most unusual attractions is on the outskirts of Kutná Hora, the rather gruesome collections of its "Bone Church."
-In the Gothic All Saints Chapel are the remains of some 70,000 people who died during the plagues that started in 1380, or who fell victim to the Hussite Wars of the 15th century (look carefully, and you'll see evidence of injuries on some bones).
+One of the country's most unusual attractions is on the outskirts of Kutná Hora.
+Known as the "Bone Church," the Gothic All Saints Chapel is home to the remains of some 70,000 people who died during the plagues that started in 1380, or who fell victim to the Hussite Wars of the 15th century (look carefully, and you'll see evidence of injuries on some bones).

-3 Bohemian and Saxon Switzerland National Parks
+3. Bohemian and Saxon Switzerland National Parks

 A network of hiking trails through the forested hills reveal waterfalls, viewpoints, and deep gorges.
-The highlight of the Saxon park is the Bastei Bridge, a 76-meter high stone arched bridge that connects the rock formations.
-You can walk across to stand on the summit of an eroded cliff and look straight down onto the Elbe River.
+The highlight of the Saxon park is the Bastei Bridge, a 76-meter-high stone arched bridge that connects the rock formations.
+You can walk across this remarkable structure to stand on the summit of an eroded cliff and look straight down onto the Elbe River.
 The Pravcicka Brana is the biggest sandstone arch in Europe and the symbol of the Czech national park.
 The Kamnitz (Kamenice) River has carved a dramatic narrow gorge, which you can travel through in a small boat.

 You can see these highlights on the Small-Group Bohemian and Saxon Switzerland National Park Day Trip from Prague, a 13-hour excursion that can include a variety of other options, as well.
 Depending on which experiences you choose, you can sail on a gondola-style boat down the river, walk along the Elbe, take a boat ride through Gorges of Kamenice, or take a seven- or 15-kilometer guided hike.
 You can even experience the parks in winter to see the frozen icefalls.